610265158/mobile_centernet/README.md

    and if u want to check the data when training, u could set vis in confifs/mscoco/mbv3_config.py as True

-4. After training, freeze the model as .pb  by

-    ` python tools/auto_freeze.py --pretrained_mobile ./model/yourmodel.ckpt`

-    it will produce a detector.pb

 #### evaluation